 It worked at the bands of 2.4 and 5 GHz.
 The maximum data range of WiFi 4 was significantly higher than the previous versions, at a value of 600 Mbps.
-This generation of WiFi also provides backward compatibility and worked well with previous WiFi systems.
+This generation of WiFi also provided backward compatibility and worked well with previous WiFi systems.

 WiFi 6 has been noted to have improved efficiency.
-Though it is not quite clear yet, people speculate that this means less draw on your gadget battery, or maybe lower figures on your electricity bill.
+Though it is not entirely clear yet, people speculate that this means less draw on your gadget battery, or maybe lower figures on your electricity bill.
 Furthermore, these changes may lead to better connectivity in public places.
 However, connectivity in crowded areas also depends on a host of other factors.

 WiFi 6 will be backwards compatible with all previous versions.
 So if any new gadget you buy supports this standard, it will work just fine.
 However, you can experience faster speeds and all of WiFi 6’s advantages only when everything, including your router, is WiFi 6-enabled.